ewafula/MetaClassifier/README.md

 `````

 ## Citation
-If you used MetaClassifier please cite the following paper:
+If you use MetaClassifier please cite the following paper the describes the methodology:

 **Characterizing the floral resources of a North American metropolis using a honey bee foraging assay**
 _Douglas B. Sponsler_, _Don Shump_,  _Rodney T. Richardson_,  _Christina M. Grozinger_

 Ecosphere 11, no. 4 (2020): e03102

 DOI: [https://doi.org/10.1002/ecs2.3102](https://doi.org/10.1002/ecs2.3102)